Netflix/security_monkey/docs/dev_setup_osx.rst

   This will open the Dartium browser with the Security Monkey web UI.

   - **Note:** If you get a ``502: Bad Gateway``, try refreshing the page a few times.
+  - **Another Note:** If the page appears, and then quickly becomes a 404 -- this is normal.
+The site is attempting to redirect you to the login page.
+However, the path for the login page is going to be: ``http://127.0.0.1:8080/login`` instead of the WebStorm port.
+This is only present inside of the development environment -- not in production.

 Register a user
+  Chromium/Dartium will launch and will try to redirect to the login page.
+Per the note above, it should result in a 404.
+This is due to the browser redirecting you to the WebStorm port, and not the NGINX hosted port.
+This is normal in the development environment.
+Thus, clear your browser address bar, and navigate to: ``http://127.0.0.1:8080/login`` (Note: do not use ``localhost``, use the localhost IP.)

-  Chromium/Dartium will launch and will redirect to the login page.
-Select the Register link ( http://127.0.0.1/register ) to create an account.
+  Select the Register link (``http://127.0.0.1:8080/register``) to create an account.

 Setup an account
   After you have registered an account, proceed to login ( http://127.0.0.1/login ).
 Once logged in, click on Settings and on the *+* to add a new account.